remyd1/containers-benchs/methods_and_results/core_i5-4590/lxd_centos7_single_core.md

 The standard deviation is lower than previously, however main results, e.g. the average is quite similar 9% lower than bare-metal.

-## Results after a static compilation on the host
+## Results after a static compilation from the host

 We will copy the binary created on the host to check if results are related to gcc (once again) or the dynamic libraries.